joaomgcd/VoiceAssistantWebHook/README.md

 [![Testing Voice Assistant Webhook](https://img.youtube.com/vi/4SDeHLhWpAk/0.jpg)](https://www.youtube.com/watch?v=4SDeHLhWpAk)

 The best way to create your custom interactions with API.AI on Android is by using [AutoVoice Natural Language](https://play.google.com/store/apps/details?id=com.joaomgcd.autovoice).
-At this time the natural language features are still in beta so get that [here](https://joaoapps.com/beta-testing/) to give it a try.
+At this time the natural language features are still in beta, so get that [here](https://joaoapps.com/beta-testing/) to give it a try.

 You can use this to allow API.AI to access other APIs.
 Included is an example that gets the current weather from the Yahoo Weather API.